payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ### Callback
 Passing a function as a parameter

-If the callback relies on `this` you may have to pass in the object you want the function called on, or `this` won’t be correct
+If the callback relies on `this` you may have to pass in the object you want the function called on, or `this` won't be correct

 ### Self-defining Function
 Helpful if the function needs some prep work that only happens once

 Drawbacks: new properties that get added will be lost.
-If given a new variable name the redefinition won’t happen
+If given a new variable name the redefinition won't happen
 ```javascript
 var scareMe = function () {
   alert("Boo!");